 Sit down, set your timer for 20 minutes, and answer the following questions:

 - Who is your main character?

 - Will you start your story with a hook, or will you first provide background information?

 - What are the problems or obstacles that arise along the way?

 - What is the character’s critical choice, or the climactic moment of your story?

 - Is there a small resolution that contributes to the larger goal?
 (Here, think of how individual books end within a series).

 If you’re like our content team, talking, reading, and thinking about writing is all it takes to pump you up.
 However, the hardest part is always taking that inspiration and turning it into productive activity.

 When you commit to developing your craft, you’ll develop a cadence for providing your audience with authentic, valuable content that strengthens their relationship with your organization and ultimately empowers them to contribute to your cause.
-If you’re interested in learning all the finer details around storytelling in marketing, join us in Boston at the Collaborative this year.
+If you’re interested in learning all the finer details around storytelling in marketing, check out the guide below.